maxi-blocks/maxi-blocks/readme.txt

 * Update: Enhancements to Dynamic Content and Content Loop speed on backend.
 * Fix: Resolved Search Maxi block's search icon bug when trying to replace it.
 * Fix: Pagination and hiding repeated elements for Content Loop when using WooCommerce products.

-_Updates 21 Jun 2024_
-MaxiBlocks v1.9.0
-* Fix: Resolved an issue where a single Image block or Icon block within a Group block would incorrectly disappear on frontend when using the Context Loop.

 == Upgrade Notice ==